jdeath/CheckRoyalCaribbeanPrice/README.md

 - ✅ Shows the payment balance Royal's backend system thinks they are owed (does not include TA's take!)
 - ✅ Supports multiple Royal and Celebrity accounts or linked cruises
 - ✅ Handles all currencies (checks each item based on the currency used to purchase it)
+- ✅ Can automatically check the price of any cruise you booked (only USD and DKK currency supported)
 - ✅ Can create a "watchlist" to check prices of items you have not purchased (thanks @jhedlund)
-- ✅ Can also check **cabin prices** with just a booking URL (no login required, only USD and DKK currency supported)
+- ✅ Can also watchlist **cabin prices** with just a booking URL (no login required, only USD and DKK currency supported)
 - ✅ Runs on Windows, macOS, Linux, Docker, iOS, and Home Assistant.
 - ✅ Completely open source, free to use or modify.
 - ✅ Separate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, no setup required